dbwebb-se/itsec-password/README.md

 ```

 **Note:** The application uses [nodemon](https://www.npmjs.com/package/nodemon) by default in container, so any changes to any files will be reflected immediately.

+### Default users

+A default admin account has been created at admin/admin and a default user account at doe/doe.